 This stark contradiction is supposed to rattle your brain.
 Not just for the fun of rattling it, but to shake loose the conventions of our past we submit to and frankly make no sense.

-The “why” question is the most critical weapon in the arsenal of any entrepreneurial thinker to stir the pot of mediocrity.
+The “why” question is the most critical weapon in any entrepreneurial thinker’s arsenal to stir the pot of mediocrity.
 A weapon, if applied correctly, that helps win the war against stagnation and decline.
 And a rhetorical question begging for a new normalization of the future.

-So, why do we build a world that destroys so many things we love, connect with and depend on for survival?
-The answer is remarkably simple: we allow it.
+So, why do we build a world that destroys so many things we love, connect with, and depend on for survival?
+The answer is straightforward: we allow it.

 We allow it because we assume our freedom is absolute.
 We believe we can do whatever we want, and forget about and kick the can of long-term consequences further down the road.
 Pretending we can comfortably ignore the paradoxical nature of freedom.
-Freedom curtailed by the undeniable rules of nature we pay insufficient attention to.
+The undeniable rules of nature curtail the freedom we pay insufficient attention to.

-In fact, we bite nature’s hand that feeds us, with the arrogance we can somehow and someday control and overpower it.
+In fact, we bite nature’s hand that feeds us.
+With arrogance, we can somehow and someday control and overpower it.
 A deadly mistake, considering nature is considerably older (by 4.6 billion years) and wiser than we are, and destined to outlive us.

-To optimize the quality and longevity of the human race, we must change our attitude from insensitive exploitation to a deep understanding of nature.
+To optimize the human race’s quality and longevity, we must change our insensitive exploitation attitude to a deep understanding of nature.
 For as our understanding of nature improves, so do our chances of survival.

-The modernity of such upbringing in unbridled freedom, most likely the antithesis of their parents’ own, ignores the less forgiving rules of nature.
+The modernity of such upbringing in unbridled freedom, most likely the antithesis of their parents’ own, ignores nature’s less forgiving rules.
 And school teachers, as the last and sometimes only straw to set unruly children straight, with the best intentions try to compensate for before nature applies its inevitable sickle.

 Our ignorance of nature forgets how the scrubbing of veins caused by the foods children want to eat rather than should, causes devastating illnesses to surface later on in life.
-Ignorance ignores that a fever is a natural response by the human body to rid itself of unwanted bacteria, and dependence on self-medication causes inherent weakness, and applied over many generations causes attrition to the health of our species.
+Ignorance ignores that a fever is a natural response by the human body to rid itself of unwanted bacteria.
+The dependence on self-medication causes inherent weakness, and applied over many generations causes attrition to our species’ health.
 Ignorance also forgets that success in life is mainly based on a capacity for empathy, rather than obnoxious defiance of a socially unacceptable stance.

-So, while unbridled freedom applied to children sounds good, the ignorance of freedom’s paradox builds significant resistance to the ruling of nature.
+So, while unbridled freedom applied to children sounds good, the ignorance of freedom’s paradox builds significant resistance to nature’s ruling.
 An opposition that gives these budding humans a considerable disadvantage later in life.

-Pay attention, and you will notice how less “advanced” cultures generally raise their children with more respect for nature, as their quality of life is more directly dependent on their compliance with nature.
-An observation giving the adjective “advanced” whole new meaning.
+Pay attention, and you will notice how less “advanced” cultures generally raise their children with more respect for nature.
+Their quality of life is more directly dependent on their compliance with nature—an observation giving the adjective “advanced” a whole new meaning.

-In the words of famous Mexican dog-trainer Cesar Milan “the behavior of the dog is the responsibility of its owner,” so is the behavior of a child the responsibility of its parents.
+In the words of famous Mexican dog-trainer Cesar Milan, “the dog’s behavior is the responsibility of its owner,” so is the behavior of a child the responsibility of its parents.
 Freedom is imperative, yet it only builds lasting universal value once its paradox is achieved, not when the pursuit of ignorant and selfish short-term freedom prevails.

 How we raise our children influences the systems they build to better their future.
-We are accountable not just for the evolution of our future, but also for our compliance with the systems of our past.
-Few of us dare to question the past and willfully submit to the other guiding principles as a “fait accompli”.
+We are accountable not just for the evolution of our future but also for our past systems’ compliance.
+Few of us dare to question the past and willfully submit to the other guiding principles as a “fait accompli.”